apache/cordova-docs/www/docs/en/2.1.0/cordova/file/fileuploadresult/fileuploadresult.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: FileUploadResult
 ---

 FileUploadResult
 ========

-A `FileUploadResult` object is returned via the success callback of the FileTransfer upload method.
+A `FileUploadResult` object is returned via the success callback of the [FileTransfer](../filetransfer/filetransfer.html) upload method.

 Properties
 ----------